zelanko/sql-docs.ko-kr/docs/relational-databases/stored-procedures/return-data-from-a-stored-procedure.md

 ELSE IF @ret_code = 1
    PRINT 'ERROR: You must specify a last name for the sales person.'
 ELSE IF @ret_code = 2
-   PRINT 'EERROR: You must enter a valid last name for the sales person.'
+   PRINT 'ERROR: You must enter a valid last name for the sales person.'
 ELSE IF @ret_code = 3
    PRINT 'ERROR: An error occurred getting sales value.'
 ELSE IF @ret_code = 4